JohnHind/Lua_Bitfield/README.md

 This library is offered as an alternative to the standard Lua `bit32` library.
 The primary applications targeted are the implementation of communications protocols and the representation of bit-mapped registers in hardware devices.

-Bitfield is written for Lua 5.2 or later, but is is also compatible with Lua 5.1.
+Bitfield is written for Lua 5.2 or later, but it can also be compiled for Lua 5.1.

 ##Getting Started